OnionUI/Onion/README.md

 Disclaimer: Proceed with caution and use at your own risk.
 (It all boots off SD so there really should be zero risk)

 Credit (I am a glorified Project Manager, these folks are the reason this exists):
-Shaun Inman - Inspiration, Onion Logo, Onionizer theme engine, logo, Commander port StubbornPixel for the Lightbox photos
+<br>Shaun Inman - Inspiration, Onion Logo, Onionizer theme engine, logo, Commander port: http://shauninman.com/
+<br>StubbornPixel - Lightbox photos and shoutouts: https://brbgaming.simplecast.com/
-PixelShift#2272 for the Galaxy theme, Black and invaluable input Totofaki - Hotkey Mapping and Retroarch assistance e1000 - Newly compiled cores for most systems
+<br>PixelShift#2272 on Discord - Galaxy theme, Black and invaluable input
+<br>Totofaki - Hotkey Mapping and Retroarch assistance
+<br>e1000 - Newly compiled cores for most systems
-Boiler - Port of Powder (Licensed under a deprecated CC license (https://creativecommons.org/licenses/sampling+/1.0/)) Team Ruka - Various July 2021 cores compiled for RK3128 The whole Simple30 team for their PSX core
+<br>Boiler - Port of Powder (Licensed under a deprecated CC license (https://creativecommons.org/licenses/sampling+/1.0/))
+<br>Team Ruka - Various July 2021 cores compiled for RK3128 - https://github.com/Ruka-CFW/rk3128-cfw
+<br>Simple30 team for their PSX core: https://retrogamecorps.com/2021/02/13/introducing-simple30-an-optimized-pocketgo-s30-firmware/#BIOS
-Home screen icons: Detailed Outline Icons by khld939 on Flaticon (https://www.flaticon.com/premium-icon/credit-card_2470194?related_id=2470194&origin=pack)
+<br>Home screen icons: Detailed Outline Icons by khld939 on Flaticon (https://www.flaticon.com/premium-icon/credit-card_2470194?related_id=2470194&origin=pack)
-All my amazing testers!
+<br>All our amazing testers!

 Install Instructions:
 1. IMPORTANT: Update your Miyoo Mini to the 12262021 Update or newer.